 Over the last few years, we’ve seen even more dramatic changes in on-site content strategies.
 Google has started to favor much longer form content, and SEOs have picked up on this trend.
 If you look at any of the top-ranking content in Google, you will likely see at least 900 words per post for a position 1 ranking.

 As you develop a content strategy, think in terms of clusters of keywords and the searcher intent behind those keywords.
 Try to design a page that will be extremely useful for a user that might come in on one of 50 different keywords.
 Keyword research tools are very helpful during this process as they will show what keyword variations are likely to be used together.

-The notion of co-occurrence, often mislabeled as latent semantic indexing (LSI), is still alive and well in the Google algorithm according to most SEO experts.
-In very simple terms, this means that Google likes to see pages with many different keywords that have very similar meaning.
-This is a very natural way to use language, and is most helpful to users.
-Most of our brains think this way naturally so not too much attention will need to be paid to this.
-However, it is often helpful to peruse a list of keywords that are closely related before you start writing content as it primes the brain and activates different linguistic spaces.
+The notion of co-occurrence, often mislabeled as latent semantic indexing (LSI), is still alive and well in the Google algorithm, according to most SEO experts.
+In very simple terms, this means that Google likes to see pages with many different keywords that have a very similar meaning.
+This is a very natural way to use language and is most helpful to users.
+Most of our brains think this way naturally, so not too much attention will need to be paid to this.
+However, it is often helpful to peruse a list of keywords that are closely related before you start writing content, as it primes the brain and activates different linguistic spaces.

 Another major change in Google’s preferences relates to thin content.
 While it was very popular 10 years ago to have massive, often database-driven websites with thin content on most of the pages, this trend has shifted significantly.

 Google now favors deep content that is very useful to users and has been actively discounting thin pages that are easy to create.
 For this reason, you’ve seen many smaller websites with very deep content compete very successfully against very large websites with thin contact.